San Juan Atepec

 San Juan Atepec is a town and municipality in Oaxaca in south-western Mexico.
 The municipality covers an area of 88.03 km^{2}.
 It is part of the Ixtlán District in the Sierra Norte region.
 As of 2005, the municipality had a total population of 1,301.

+History

+In prehispanic times, Atepec was subject to Teococuilco and its patron deity was Quezelao, the "provider of seasonal fields".